 My Story

-I am a qualified Integrative Counsellor and Integrative Embodied Therapist and I am trained and experienced at working in a Trauma-Informed way.
+I am a qualified and accredited Integrative Counsellor and Integrative Embodied Therapist and I am trained and experienced at working in a Trauma-Informed way.
 I studied Somatic Trauma Therapy for 6 months in Wales in 2016/17 with the Internationally recognised PTSD specialist Babette Rothschild MSW, and also have attended many other trauma training courses including with Carolyn Spring and Christiane Sanderson.
 I trained with IARTT and qualified to practice the Rewind Technique in 2021, it is an internationally recognised treatment for those with PTSD.
 I am an ASIST Suicide trained practitioner.

 When clients struggle to talk about how they feel I am trained to work creatively as a Sand Tray Therapist, and also with symbols, images, storytelling, shapes and colours, these can help us to access feelings, process memories and resolve inner issues when words alone are not enough.
 I completed 42 hours of Creative Counsellors Pathway Training in 2022.